Vermont Secondary College’s 2017 Open Evening will be on Thursday 4 May 2017, commencing with a Year 7 information session at 6:00pm.

-2013 College tours for parents and students will commence in Term 1 and conclude in mid Term 2 (dates will be listed on tours flyer and website); they will be conducted by the college assistant principals from 9:15am–11:00am on most Tuesdays, Wednesdays and Thursdays.
-Parents and students wishing to attend a tour must contact the college General Office on 9873-1077 for further information and to book.
+2017 College tours for parents and students will commence in Term 1 and conclude in mid Term 2 (dates will be listed on tours flyer and website); they will be conducted by the college assistant principals from 9:15am–10:30am.
+Parents and students wishing to attend a tour can book online through our school website under 'Enrolment'.
 Information packs will be distributed during the tours.

 Demand for entry to Vermont Secondary College at these levels is high.
-Our college is your neighbourhood school if it is the closest state government secondary college to your permanent residence in a straight line to the college boundary.
-Places are offered at the college to those students outside our neighbourhood area only if there are vacancies.
+Places are offered at the college to those students outside our school neighbourhood area only if there are vacancies.
 The number of vacancies varies significantly from year level to year level.
 Applicants will need to complete an Enrolment Enquiry Proforma.
 All enquiries should be directed to the Registrar, Mrs Sherryn Davies on 9873 1077 or email@example.com

 Please refer to our school website for information regarding our LEEP program.
-Enquiries regarding ‘LEEP’ should be directed to our Assistant Principal, Joanna Alexander on 9873-1077 or firstname.lastname@example.org
+Enquiries regarding ‘LEEP’ should be directed to the Assistant Principal, Ms Suzanne Plant on 9873-1077 or firstname.lastname@example.org